GerHobbelt/mupdf/docs/src/third-party.rst

 .. note::

-   jbig2dec_ and MuJS_ are included in "thirdparty" but are copyright Artifex Software Inc.
+   jbig2dec_ and MuJS_ are included in "thirdparty" but are copyright :title:`Artifex Software Inc`.